meisyal/staruml-ruby/README.md

 staruml-ruby is a Ruby extension for [StarUML][staruml] 2.
 This extension helps you to generate Ruby code from a UML class diagram.

-## Installation

-There are several ways to install this extension.
-You can install manually, via StarUML extension repository, or via URL. **I strongly recommend installing via StarUML extension repository**.

-### Manual

-If you prefer to install manually.
-Please, follow these steps below.

-1. Download the latest package of staruml-ruby [here][release].
-2. Create a new folder `meisyal.starumlruby` in this location.
-Location depends on your operating system.

-   * Linux: `~/.config/StarUML/extensions/user`
-   * Mac OS: `~/Library/Application Support/StarUML/extensions/user`
-   * Windows: `C:\Users\<user>\AppData\Roaming\StarUML\extensions\user`

-3. Extract the package in the new extension folder.
-4. Open or restart StarUML if you have already opened it.

-Internet connection is needed before installing extension via StarUML extension repository or URL.

-### via StarUML extension repository

-Open the StarUML extension manager (**Tools** -> **Extension Manager...**) and install the Ruby extension.
-I recommend this installation method because it is going to install the stable version of the extension.
-Beside that, the installed extension is from StarUML extension repository (it means the extension is officially registered).

-### via URL

-Follow these steps below.

-1. Open the StarUML extension manager (**Tools** -> **Extension Manager...**).
-2. Select **Install From URL...** button in the bottom left corner of the pop window.
-3. Enter the following URL `https://github.com/meisyal/staruml-ruby`.
-4. Open or restart StarUML if you are already opening it.

-At last, open the StarUML extension manager (**Tools** -> **Extension Manager...**) and then click **Installed** tab to make sure this extension is successfully installed.

 ## Current Status

 This extension currently supports generating Ruby code from a UML class diagram.